dgraph-io/dgraph/wiki/content/query-language/index.md

 ### Upsert directive

-Predicates can specify the `@upsert` directive in the schema if you want to do upsert operations against it.
-If the `@upsert` directive is specified then the index key for the predicate would be checked for conflict while committing a transaction.
-The `@upsert` directive helps enforce uniqueness constraints when running concurrent upserts.
+To use [upsert operations]({{< relref "howto/index.md#upserts">}}) on a predicate, specify the `@upsert` directive in the schema.
+When committing transactions involving predicates with the `@upsert` directive, Dgraph checks index keys for conflicts, helping to enforce uniqueness constraints when running concurrent upserts.

 This is how you specify the upsert directive for a predicate.
 ```